Dendrobates

 There is accumulating evidence that Dendrobates are diet specialists and sequester the toxin found on their skin from their diet.
 It has been found that diet specialization evolved in tandem with conspicuous coloration in the case of Dendrobates.

-The generic name Dendrobates is derived from the Greek words δένδρον dendron "tree" and βάτης batēs "one that treads", meaning ‘tree climber’.
+The generic name Dendrobates comes from Ancient Greek δένδρον (déndron), meaning "tree", and -βάτης (bátes), meaning "climber".

+Dendrobates mostly live on the forest floor.
+They lay their eggs in damp leaf litter on the forest floor.
+After the eggs hatch, some species of Dendrobates carry their tadpoles on their backs up to the rainforest canopy so they can grow in the pools of water on top of Bromeliaceae, and feed their tadpoles with unfertilized eggs.